Cody Rhodes: Total Nonstop Action Wrestling/Impact Wrestling (2016–2017)

 Rhodes was expected to work events for Total Nonstop Action Wrestling (TNA) while simultaneously working in ROH, both deals being non-exclusive.
 On September 22, TNA confirmed Rhodes, billed as Cody, would be debuting for the promotion on October 2 at Bound for Glory.
 At Bound for Glory, Cody, alongside his wife Brandi Rhodes, made his debut as a face, attacking Mike Bennett and his wife Maria to begin a feud between the two couples.
 On the October 6 episode of Impact Wrestling, Cody cut a promo where he put over the company and said he has a shot at the TNA World Heavyweight Championship, but Bennett and Maria interrupted and the segment ended with a brawl.
 On the October 13 episode of Impact Wrestling, Cody made his in-ring debut by defeating Bennett.
 On the October 20 episode of Impact Wrestling, Cody challenged Eddie Edwards for the Impact World Heavyweight Championship, but lost the match.
 On the October 27 Impact Wrestling, Cody and Brandi defeated Bennett and Maria.
 After the match, Cody was attacked backstage by Lashley, and this was done to write him off television.

-Cody returned on the February 23, 2017 episode of Impact Wrestling, calling out Moose to thank him for helping his wife Brandi while he was away.
+Cody returned on the February 23, 2017, episode of Impact Wrestling, calling out Moose to thank him for helping his wife Brandi while he was away.
 After learning Brandi had Moose's phone number, Cody attacked Moose, turning heel.
 On the March 30 episode of Impact Wrestling, Cody unsuccessfully faced Moose for the Impact Grand Championship.
-Rhodes' contract with the promotion ended shortly after.
+Rhodes's contract with the promotion ended shortly after.